henryhadlow/2013-2015/README.md

 ## Getting started

-You'll need three terminal tabs:
+You'll need two terminal tabs:

-* `jekyll build --watch`
+* One to get your work done
 * `jekyll serve`
-* One more to get your work done

-Now open [http://localhost:4000] in your browser.
+Open [http://localhost:4000] in your browser.

 ## SCSS and javascript

 SCSS is compiled by jekyll.
-Javascript needs to be compiled manually.
-Try [gpbmike.github.io/refresh-sf](http://gpbmike.github.io/refresh-sf/)
+js is compiled using `grunt js` images are resized using `grunt images`